LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

 <figure class="image">
   <img src="DiscGamma.png" alt="discretized gamma">
-  <figcaption>(Yang, 2006) Fig. 1.6: Probability density function of the gamma distribution for variable rates among sites.
+  <figcaption>Figure 3: (Yang 2006, Fig. 1.6) Probability density function of the gamma distribution for variable rates among sites.
   The scale parameter of the distribution is fixed so that the mean is 1; as a result, the density involves only the shape parameters α.
   The x-axis is the substitution rate, while the y-axis is proportional to the number of sites with that rate.</figcaption>